pnp/powershell/pages/articles/authentication.md

 Connect-PnPOnline [yourtenant].sharepoint.com -Interactive -ClientId [clientid] -Tenant [yourtenant].onmicrosoft.com -AzureEnvironment [USGovernment|USGovernmentHigh|USGovernmentDoD|Germany|China]
 ```
 The AzureEnvironment parameter only allows one value.
 Select the correct one that matches your cloud deployment.

+## Silent Authentication with Credentials for running in Pipelines

+For running `Connect-PnPOnline` with user credentials in Azure DevOps pipeline, you need to make sure that authentication in your Azure AD application is configured to allow public client.

+Public client can be configured from the Azure portal from the Authentication Blade in the application or by setting the `allowPublicClient` property in the application's manifest to true.

+`username` and `password` for service account can be stored as secret pipeline variables and can be referenced in the script to achieve complete automation.